stardog-union/stardog-examples/examples/cli/versioning/README.md

 In this tutorial we will use multiple users; let's create them:
 ```
-$ stardog-admin user add -n jane --superuser
+$ stardog-admin user add -N jane --superuser jane
-$ stardog-admin user add -n john --superuser
+$ stardog-admin user add -N john --superuser john
 ```

-For simplicity the passwords of these users will be their usernames.
+For simplicity the passwords of these users are set to be their usernames.
 We declare these users to be superusers so we don't need to grant explicit permissions.
 *Needless to say this is done only for the purposes of this tutorial and should not be repeated in practice*.